DarkRoku12/fast-ledger/readme.md

 This service features a single endpoint that has the task to: transfer money in/out of an account.

 Responsibilities:
-- Create pending events to represent a state request to be performance.
+- Create pending events to represent a state request to be performed.
 - Return the associated task id.
 - [@] Conduct preliminary checks to off load some (not all) fraud detection mechanism and avoid spam attack saturation.

-[@] = Not implemented, but an idea of an bigger systems.
+[@] = Not implemented, but an idea of a bigger systems.

 Main Files:
 - `./api-server.ts` (entry point)